Home

 that of your home fund, the number of health and welfare hours sent

-to your home fund will usually be pro-rated.
-(A few home funds
+to your home fund will always be pro-rated.
+When the health

 and welfare rate of the participating fund is equal to or greater

-than that of your home fund, then all of your hours will be sent to
+than that of your home fund, then all of your hours will not be

 Top